davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 Let's move on to something a little more challenging: `changeSize(int newHeight, int newWidth)`.
 You'll need to change the sizes of the two triangles in such a way that the sum of the heights is equal to `newHeight` and the `width` is adjusted to `newWidth`.
 Okay, easy enough with a couple calls to the Triangles' `changeSize()` method.

 - However, this will introduce a new problem.
 The triangles, upon changing their size, may overlap each other or they could be spread farther apart!

-    - This can be a bit tricky.
-You'll need to move the bottom triangle up or down to adjust for this gap.
+- You need to move the bottom triangle up or down to adjust for this gap.
 But how much do you move it by...? **(Hint: it's a good thing we know the old height of the diamond...)** Recall that when you resize a triangle, the top never changes along the vertical axis -- it's the bottom of the triangle that moves.
 Draw on a piece of paper to gain insight into when you'd need to move the bottom one up and when you'd need to move the bottom one down (and by how much).

 #### Reflections: Problem Decomposition and Thinking Abstractly
 Hopefully, through this lab, you can see how useful it is to think abstractly.
 We broke down a bigger problem ("How to build a diamond") and made the key insight that diamonds are nothing more than just 2 triangles, whose code we already have.
 Then the rest is just a matter of bossing around the triangles so that together, they look and act like a diamond!
 Knowing this, it's easy to see how we might create new shapes and add them to our toolkit.